charmed-kubernetes/kubernetes-docs/pages/k8s/kubevirt.md

 ## Deploying the kubevirt charms

 ### Prerequisites
-* The volcano charms must be deployed in the Charmed Kubernetes model on your cluster
+* The [kubevirt charm][charmhub] is deployed as a subordinate to the Kubernetes Worker
 * These instructions assume you have a cluster created with Juju and named `charmed-kubernetes`.
     - Please adjust the commands given appropriately if you have used a different name.
 * kubevirt requires that the control-plane allows for privileged containers: